Moving. Simplified.

 There are tons of neighborhoods for everyone moving to Illinois regardless of your lifestyle.
 To help you make the right choice, we've compiled data from Home Snacks and Area Vibes about the best places to live in Illinois.

-The cost of living in Arizona is fairly competitive compared to other states across the country.
+The cost of living in Illinois is fairly competitive compared to other states across the country.

 Otherwise known for its low cost of living which is now rising gradually as many more people flock to the state.